masterzion/cyberhand/README.md

 It moves the cybernetic hand according to the p5 glove.

-The source includes the libs:
+The source include the libs:

 https://github.com/masterzion/mzstepper